dmay/amazon-q-developer-cli/planning/mvp-webui/mvp-webui-0-scope.md

 - Contains public/ folder with static assets
 - Contains src/ folder with frontend code
 - Provides design patterns and UI components
-- **IMPORTANT** You MUST review and analyze provided exmple at `/Volumes/workplace/web-q/` - identify its API and UI implementation.
-It is very close ideologically to what we want to get, except we don't need to deal with showing terminal in web
+- **IMPORTANT** provided exmple at `/Volumes/workplace/web-q/` defins API that uses 'task' terminology.
+This 'task' is different from Agent Environment 'task'.
+Web UI that we work on must be centered around AgentEnv 'workers', and worker can have a task running with it.

 **Agent Environment:**